-22. For a long time I was “half-African” when it came to temperatures due to living in Africa for 20 years – I hated the cold, and everything below 26C/80F was cold for me, which did not mean that I liked it when it’s too hot, i.e. above 32C/90F.
-During the recent years in Austria my body re-adapted to European temperatures.
+22. For a long time, I was “half-African” when it came to temperatures due to living in Africa for 20 years – I hated the cold, and everything below 26C/80F was cold for me, which did not mean that I liked it when it’s too hot, i.e. above 32C/90F.
+During the recent years in Austria, my body re-adapted to European temperatures.
 Luckily!
-Or I might be frozen stiff by now.
+Or I might be frozen stiff by now. 😉

-23. I think that there are no black people, not even in Africa, because even those called black are shades of brown.
-In my dreams all people have the same skin color.
+23. I think that there are no black people, not even in Africa because even those called black are shades of brown.
+In my dreams, all people have the same skin color.
 I usually recognize a friend in my dreams not by their skin color but by their mannerisms.

-24. I love worshiping God through songs and when ever possible like to express my worship through free style worship dance.
+24. I love worshiping God through songs and whenever possible like to express my worship through freestyle worship dance.
 Even though I had dreamed about it for many years, the final impetus for this type of worship came from a Fuller colleague and therapist, whose artist name was Picasso.

 25. Last but not least – since the original meme I discovered that I am HSP (highly sensitive person, also called sensory processing sensitivity).
 It was really eyeopening and explains so much of what I knew about myself.
 I wrote a blog post about it which you can read here.
-(This replace the random fact of painting, which is no longer any surprise.)
+(This replaces the random fact of painting, which is no longer any surprise.)

 I would love to get to know my readers